-It is a statutory duty for the Health and Wellbeing Board to produce a Health and Wellbeing Strategy and this new Strategy, with its focus on healthy place, reflects the ways of working that this Board has adopted in recent years.
+It is a statutory duty for Health and Wellbeing Boards to produce a Health and Wellbeing Strategy and this new Strategy, with its focus on healthy place, reflects the ways of working that Merton Health and Wellbeing Board has adopted in recent years.
 Development of the Strategy has included broad engagement and an ongoing conversation with stakeholders and local connectors.

-Members of this Board considered and agreed a draft outline of the Health and Wellbeing Strategy 2019 - 2024 at their March meeting.
-This final draft Strategy includes feed-back and some further details.
-To keep the main document concise, it is backed by a Supplementary Information Pack.
+Members of Merton Health and Wellbeing Board have been closely involved in the development of this Strategy, and considered and agreed the final draft at their June meeting.
+To keep the main document concise the Strategy is backed by a Supplementary Information Pack.

-Health and Wellbeing Board members have driven the engagement process through the themed workshops and these have formed the focus of the Strategy on Healthy Place; building on the established commitment of the Board to promote fairness and reduce health inequalities.
+Health and Wellbeing Board members have driven the engagement process through a series of themed workshops and these have formed the focus of the Strategy on Healthy Place; building on the established commitment of the Board to promote fairness and reduce health inequalities.

-At the Board's March meeting, members helped to refine the approach, their principles and ways of working and the key outcomes emerging from the engagement programme.
 The Board's continued ownership of the Strategy and its rolling programme of key priorities will be central to future achievement.